rezgi/onna/README.md

 - make blocs movements triggered by tempo data _ *done, need refactoring_
 - make areas to reach to trigger new layers of music and level _* done_ -
-- experiment more detailed bloc movements with animationPlayer
+- experiment more detailed bloc movements with animationPlayer _* done, trick with ticking 'sync to physics' in collision parameter of KinematicBody_
-- need a reach parameter
+- make different bloc behaviours _* WIP_
-- check how to apply tempo data to animationPlayer animation
+- check how to apply tempo data to animationPlayer animation *_ may have to be done by injecting midi data* -
-- make different bloc behaviours
--
 - try player stick to platform (move_and_slide_with_snap) _* WIP, doesn't work_
 - test game mechanic